-Admission into school counseling master's degree programs require students to meet schools' minimum standards for acceptable undergraduate and Graduate Record Examination (GRE) performance.
+Admission into school counseling master's degree programs requires students to meet schools' minimum standards for acceptable undergraduate and Graduate Record Examination (GRE) performance.
 Additionally, students usually need to compose a personal statement and obtain letters of recommendation attesting to their academic aptitude.

 Unlike most bachelor's degree programs in counseling, master's degree programs allow students to emphasize a certain type of counseling.
 People who specialize in school counseling learn to work in all kinds of educational settings, assisting with issues like career planning and stress management.
 Students often take courses on the subjects below:

 - Counseling theory

 People who hold a master's degree in counseling are eligible to become licensed school counselors in every state.
 The U.S. Bureau of Labor Statistics (www.bls.gov) predicted job growth of 19% between 2010 and 2020 for school and career counselors.
 According to Payscale.com, secondary school guidance counselors earned a median income of $49,820 annually in October 2013, and elementary school guidance counselors earned a median income of $44,306 in October 2013.

 A few states require guidance counselors to become certified teachers before they can earn a counseling license.
 People can become certified teachers by completing bachelor's or master's degree programs in education or by finishing a state-approved alternative certification program.